ukui/peony/libpeony-qt/model/README.md

 FileItemModel is disordered and non-filterable, that means we can't sort the files by name or other order and filter the hidden files.

 With this interface, it's much easier to implement the sorting and filtering.

+## item in side bar
+Item in side bar is similar to item in directory view.
+The main differences between 2 items are:
+- side bar item is extensionable by impling SideBarAbstractItem interface.
+- side bar item is more lightweight, it doesn't hold a FileInfo instance.